bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 * Where do you see boolean algebra used in JavaScript?

+    Javascript &&, ||, ===, !== use boolean algrebra

 * What are some examples of logical symbols in JavaScript?

+    &&, || and ! are logical operators in javascript

 * The Analytical Engine was never constructed.
 Why not?

+    Babbage was unable to generte promised mathematical tables and hence goverment stopped funding for project